 - Incorrect determination of exemption for disclosure transfer pricing documentation

 - Incorrect determination of related parties (i.e. bank is considered as a related party the loan borrowed is at least 25% of the capital or 50% of total medium and long-term loan of an enterprise)

 - Advance pricing agreement between the enterprise and tax authority (“APA”)

 - Lack of TP documentation to provide to tax authorities upon tax audit

-- Adjustment of company’s profit not in accordance with market price
+- Adjustment of the company’s profit not under market price

 - Transfer pricing documentations that are not prepared and submitted by the deadline